BrianSeong99/VideoGenAI/README.md

 Projects Page:
 - [ ] [Backend]: Create Project and Save Project
 - [ ] [Backend]: Save Current Editing Process in Database
-- [ ] [Frontend]: Video Projects page to select desired project to work on.
+- [ ] [Frontend]: Video Projects Page with Pagination to select desired project to work on.
 - [ ] [Frotnend]: Create Project
 - [ ] [Frontend]: Video downloads as well as export to third party apps like CapCut.